-Hawaii has been preparing for missile attack, now its credibility is under fire
+Hawaii has been preparing for a missile attack, but now its credibility is under fire

 The emergency sirens didn't go off on Saturday, officials said.
 Had it been a real threat, they would've sounded.

-"Hawaii has just started a few months ago, these monthly nuclear attack sirens as a test..." said Democratic Rep. Tulsi Gabbard, of Hawaii on CNN.
+"Hawaii has just started a few months ago, these monthly nuclear attack sirens as a test," said Democratic Rep. Tulsi Gabbard, of Hawaii on CNN.
 "So when the people of Hawaii got this message yesterday, they're literally going through this feeling of 'I've got minutes to find my loved ones to say my last goodbyes.'"

 Hawaii became the first state in the US to prepare for a North Korean attack.
 Ige had announced the tests about two months ago and said the "possibility of an attack is very remote."

-In the summer, Hawaii published its guidance on ways to survive a nuclear detonation, with advice including seek shelter, stay away from windows and don't look at the flash of light.
+In the summer, Hawaii published its guidance on ways to survive a nuclear detonation, including directives that residents seek shelter, stay away from windows and don't look at the flash of light.

 Hawaii sits less than 5,000 miles from North Korea.
 The state would only have about a 20-minute heads up if a missile is launched from there.